Gaby-gif/Bank-Term-Deposit-Subscription-Dashboard/README.md

 Here's the link : https://gaby-drms.shinyapps.io/Bank_Dashboard/
 #### Next updates :
  - Campaign Performance Trend : A chart that analyze the performance of the campaign per month
+ - Key Insight : Optimal Age Range, Best way to contat, Education Factor.
+What would be the behavior and profile of a customer most likely to open a term deposit account ?
  - Binary Classification : Add a new tab that will predict whether a client will subscribe to a bank term deposit

 #### About this dataset